olijacklu/Amazon-Knowledge-Base-Retrieval/README.md

-# Amazon KB - Knowledge Base Retrieval Experiments
+# Agentic Retrieval for Knowledge Bases: From Chunking to Reranking

 Experimental framework for evaluating enterprise knowledge base retrieval methods with a focus on accuracy-latency-cost trade-offs for agentic systems.